not really here

 June, 2015, Nowhere -

-Something woke me - I think just to see this: I looked down upon a massive supermoon sinking into the Mediterranean Sea, pulling the stars with it.
+Something woke me - I think just to see this: I looked down upon a massive supermoon sinking into the Mediterranean Sea, pulling the stars down with it.
 At the horizon, the moon mirrored itself on the black water, and parallel ranks of phosphorescent waves broke against the North African beach.
 Streetlamps traced the coastal road as far as I could see.
 It was ten after three in the morning and I watched until it was gone - one of the most engaging, captivating, and beautiful things I have ever seen, and I wasn’t really there.

 . . .